Assisted Living Facilities (ALFs) Allowed to Terminate a Resident For Almost Any Reason

 You Must Challenge Overpayment Demands from Medicare and Medicaid Audits

-By George F. Indest III, J.D., M.P.A., LL.M., Board Certified by The Florida Bar in Health Law We have recently received numerous communications from health care professionals, including physicians, physical therapists, occupational therapists, mental health counselors, durable medical equipment (DME) providers, assisted living facilities (ALFs), group homes, and psychologists, who have been placed on prepayment […]
+By George F. Indest III, J.D., M.P.A., LL.M., Board Certified by The Florida Bar in Health Law Numerous health care professionals (including physicians, therapists, counselors, DME providers, ALFs, group homes, and psychologists) have been placed on prepayment review after not challenging Medicare or Medicaid audit results.
+This prepayment review often delays payments for months, potentially […]

 ALFs Are Able to Terminate a Patient for Almost Any Reason in Florida